cllemon/starter/README.md

             use: [
               {
     -           loader: 'style-loader'
-    +           loader: IS_PROD ? miniCssExtractPlugin.loader : 'style-loader',
+    +           loader: IS_PROD ?
+MiniCssExtractPlugin.loader : 'style-loader',
     +           options: IS_PROD ? { publicPath: '../' } : {}
               },
               {